Universal Weak Semistable Reduction

 \begin{proof} We first construct $G'$.
+The idea of the construction comes from \cite{KSZ}.
 Let $p(F)$ denote the collection of images of cones of $F$.
 Note that though every cone $p(\sigma)$ is contained in a cone of $G$, thus is convex, $p(F)$ is in general not a fan, as cones may not intersect along faces.
 We define $G'$ as the subdivision of $G$ determined by the cones in $p(F)$.
 Explicitly, this means the following: For every vector $w$ in $G$, we look at the collection

 The cones $\kappa$ of $G'$ are precisely the cones such that for any two $w,w'$ in the interior of $\kappa$, we have $N_0(w)=N_0(w')$.
 Next, for a cone $\kappa \in G'$, we take

 In the interior of $\kappa$, this has the following description: $w \in Q_\kappa$ if and only if there exist $v_i \in \sigma_i$ with $p(v_i)=w$ for every cone $\sigma_i \in N_0(\kappa)$.
 This completes the construction of the base $(G',Q,Q_\kappa)$. \\